 Assessment as Dialogue

-How can assessment nurture every child’s unique potential through contextualised, participatory, and individualised approaches that promote agency and self-efficacy?
+At its core lies a fundamental question: How can assessment nurture each learner’s unique potential through contextualised, participatory, and individualised approaches that strengthen agency and self-efficacy?

-In today’s world of rapid technological shifts, growing social divides, and increased mobility, young people need more than academic scores.
-They need assessments that help them:
+In a world shaped by technological transformation, social fragmentation, and uncertainty, young people need more than grades.
+They need processes that help them:

 • Contextualised – Tailored to local cultures and learners’ realities